 Please direct any questions regarding access, correction, amendment, or deletion of your Personal Information to the customer (the data controller) for which you work or which collected your Personal Information using our platform or applications.
 If our customer requests us to remove the Personal Information to comply with data protection regulations, Medidata will respond to their request within 30 business days.
 We will refer any request for disclosure of Personal Information by a law enforcement authority to our customer unless prohibited by law, and will make such disclosures where we conclude that we are legally obligated to do so.

-In compliance with the Privacy Shield Principles, Medidata commits to resolve complaints about our collection or use of your personal information.
-Individuals in the European Union with inquiries or complaints regarding our Private Shield policy should first contact Medidata at: email@example.com.
+In compliance with the US-EU and Swiss-US Privacy Shield Principles, Medidata commits to resolve complaints about our collection or use of your personal information.
+European Union or Swiss individuals with inquiries or complaints regarding our Private Shield policy should first contact Medidata at: firstname.lastname@example.org.

 As set forth in our Privacy Shield Notice, Medidata has selected a third party to serve as its independent recourse mechanism (IRM) for dispute resolution arising from certain transfers or processing of Personal Information (non-HR data) under Privacy Shield.
-Medidata has further committed to refer unresolved Privacy Shield complaints to the Council of Better Business Bureaus (CBBB), an alternative dispute resolution provider located in the United States.
-If you do not receive timely acknowledgment of your complaint from us, or if we have not addressed your complaint to your satisfaction, please contact or visit the CBBB at http://www.bbb.org/EU-privacy-shield/bbb-eu-safe-harbor-dispute-resolution/ for more information or to file a complaint.
+Medidata has further committed to refer unresolved Privacy Shield complaints under the EU-US and Swiss-US Privacy Shield Principles to the BBB EU PRIVACY SHIELD, operated by the Council of Better Business Bureaus.
+If you do not receive timely acknowledgment of your complaint from us, or if we have not addressed your complaint to your satisfaction, please contact or visit the CBBB at http://www.bbb.org/EU-privacy-shield/for-eu-consumers/ for more information or to file a complaint.
 The services of CBBB are provided at no cost to you.

 The EU Data Protection Authorities (DPAs) or the Swiss Federal Data Protection and Information Commissioner (FDPIC) will be used for dispute resolution for unresolved complaints involving human resources data.
-Medidata commits to cooperate with the EU DPAs and comply with the advice given by such authorities with regard to human resources data transferred from the EU in the context of the employment relationship.
+Medidata commits to cooperate with the EU DPAs and the FDPIC and comply with the advice given by such authorities with regard to human resources data transferred from the EU or Switzerland in the context of the employment relationship.